aionnetwork/AIP/README.md

 * AIP #004 - Aion Token Standard
 ### List of AIP’s Accepted
 * AIP #000 - Aion Improvement Proposal Process
+The AIP has been replaced by a subsequent AIP that addresses the improvement.
 * AIP #005 - Bridge Operator Standard
 * AIP #006 - To Support blake2b Hashing in Solidity VM
 * AIP #007 - To support transaction hash within solidity contract